APPLY TO BE A SMSP ARTIST

 ● PR and Marketing of monthly exhibits, social media, and artist reception.

-● SMSP has a resident photographer, who documents and shares all visual collateral with the artist from a Google Drive for their own archives, work samples, etc. SMSP retains all rights to use these images for promotion or revenue and offers photos for the artist's use, promotion, and portfolio.
+● Professional (digital) photo files of your exhibit.
+SMSP retains all rights to use these images for promotion or revenue and offers photos for the artist's use, promotion, and portfolio.

 Museum Dimensions 32”Width x 28” Height x 11 ¼”Deep.
-The SMSP cabinet has a power outlet for low wattage supply.
+The SMSP cabinet has a power outlet for low wattage devices or lights.

 A 5-member board, chosen from the local arts organizations and community members, will review all submissions.
 2 seats are community liaison positions, and 3 are from local arts organizations.
-Last year representatives from the following orgs served as our panel; Forecast Public Art , Creative Enterprise Zone, The Textile Center, Hampden Co-op.
+Representatives from the following orgs have served on our panel; Forecast Public Art , Creative Enterprise Zone, The Textile Center, Hampden Co-op.

 What is your connection to LOCAL?
 Neighborhoods include: St Anthony Park, Hamline Midway, and Prospect Park, and Como.
 How are you relating to the people, industries, or history of this geographic area in St Paul?